tdegueul/ecore-oa/fsm/README.md

 - Guarded FSM
   - Context changed by expressions execution on enter/leave of a state
   - Transition guarded by boolean expression with access to the context

+## Notes
+-  Java 8 cannot have private default method.
+By convention "private" method are public with a name prefixed with `_`.

 # Observations
 *   Reopening a class in a extended model is currently not an easy task